spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 	* **url**: either an absolute or relative URL to the bundle zip file

-### Define a Plugin Repository
+# Define the Plugin Repository

 Define plugin repositories in a file called `repositories.json`.
+Each repository exposes the plugins in the corresponding `plugins.json` file to Spinnaker.

 This guide uses the [file](https://raw.githubusercontent.com/spinnaker-plugin-examples/examplePluginRepository/master/repositories.json) in the example repository.

-Each repository exposes the plugins in the corresponding `plugins.json` file.

 ```json
 [